-The TDA extended sales tax to gasoline purchases and earmarked 1/4 of one cent of all sales tax proceeds for public transit improvements in the county where the revenue was generated.
+The TDA extended sales tax to gasoline purchases and earmarked one-quarter of one cent of all sales tax proceeds for public transit improvements in the county where the revenue was generated.
 Jurisdictions may use these Local Transportation Fund (LTF) amounts for street and road purposes if a finding is made by the jurisdiction involved that there are "no unmet transit needs that are reasonable to meet."
 The reasonableness criteria is defined by each Regional Transportation Planning Agency administering the funds.
-The Monterey Bay Area forecasts over \$491 million from the TDA/LTF category.
+The Monterey Bay Area forecasts over \$651 million from the TDA/LTF category.

-Gas Tax
+Gas Tax/Gas Tax Replacement

 The gas tax funds that are apportioned from the state to cities and counties are to be used exclusively for local roadway projects.
 Gas tax revenues are dependent upon the amount of gasoline consumed since the tax is assessed on a per gallon basis rather than on the cost of gasoline.
 Any unobligated balance in these funds is transferred to the State Highway Account.
-The region is forecast to receive \$750 million in gas tax revenues over the life of the Plan.